 Principal: Mark Swanitz

-With only 1,000 students enrolled, whether it be in academics, athletics, visual and performing arts, occupational arts, agriculture, community service, or any other endeavor, the students have historically excelled.
+Whether it is in academics, athletics, visual and performing arts, occupational arts, agriculture, community service, or any other endeavor, the students have historically excelled.
+1,000 students.

 PRIVATE SCHOOLS: ELEMENTARY AND MIDDLE

 1795 San Leandro Ln., Santa Barbara, CA 93108 craneschool.org

 Crane’s experiential-education offerings are characterized by a thoughtful balance of academic challenge and creative expression that builds character and confidence.